 The contrary is not true.
 More is not less.
 More is more.
 More complexity equals more stress.
 More convenience equals more stress.
 More options equal more stress.

 Much of what exists in the financial marketplace is not needed for the common person.
 Most of us don’t need the complexity that comes with so many of these products.
 Complexity fosters stress.
 For example, would it be less stressful, if health insurance coverage was simple and easy to understand?
+When strategizing how to relieve financial stress, complexity is not the goal.

 We could also benefit from inconvenience.
 The necessary time and effort caused by inconvenience would require attention and a bit more focus.
 Convenience breeds undisciplined behavior and complacency.
 Undisciplined behavior is a leader of financial stress.
 For example, purchasing by swiping a card has a different psychological effect than purchasing with a set cash allotment.
 Or, having to write a check for taxes or health insurance, versus and automatic payroll withdrawal, would cause us to be more conscious around what we are paying.